 - 2 tbsp chia seeds

-- optional: 1 tbsp maple syrup or honey (for additional sweetness)
+- optional: 1 tbsp maple syrup (for additional sweetness)

 - In a medium saucepan over medium-high heat, add the fruit, 1-2 tablespoons water (see notes), and the lemon juice.
 Allow the fruit to break down and release liquid, letting it come to a boil.
 Reduce the heat and simmer for 5-7 minutes, using a fork or a potato masher to mash up any large chunks of fruit***.

 - Remove from heat, and stir in the chia seeds.
 If you like your jam a bit sweeter, add the maple syrup at this point and stir to combine.
 Allow the mixture to sit for about 10 minutes, letting the chia seeds soak up the liquid.
 Once cooled completely, transfer the jam to a mason jar or other hard plastic or glass container.
 Store the jam in the fridge for 5-7 days.

 *You can use any fruit, but I found the best to be raspberry, blueberry and cherry.
 I would keep it to the standard jam flavours (strawberry, raspberry, etc).
 I haven’t tried this with something like banana, but I don’t imagine it would turn out very well.